 What is an example of a causal-comparative research question?
 In causal-comparative research, the researcher investigates the effect of an independent variable on a dependent variable by comparing two or more groups of individuals.
 For example, an educational researcher may want to determine whether a computer-based ACT program has a positive effect on ACT test scores. […]

-What is the role of a lobbyist?
+What is the meaning of hunter-gatherers?

 When choice is demotivating Can one desire too much of a good thing citation?